-What Is Virotherapy?
+What Is Mesothelioma Virotherapy?

-Oncolytic viruses are genetically engineered viruses used in virotherapy to target tumor cells.
+Oncolytic viruses are genetically engineered viruses used to target tumor cells.
 These viruses can also be reactivated in the immune system to work naturally.
-Oncolytic viruses produce interferons (proteins that signal cancer cells), which then kill diseased cells.
-There are several types of viruses now being tested in virotherapy, all of which have produced various results.
+Oncolytic viruses produce interferons (proteins that signal cancer cells), which then lead to cell death.

 How Does Virotherapy Work?

 Virotherapy works by injecting a virus into the body that activates an antitumor response.

 Research suggests that some oncolytic viruses work by triggering an immune response in the body against cancer cells.
 The virus then infects a tumor cell and makes copies of itself (replicates) until the cancerous cell bursts (oncolysis).

 During the replication process, the dying cancer cells emit tumor antigens and other materials that let the cancer be identified by the immune system.
 This alert can prompt an immune response against nearby tumor cells or ones in other parts of the body.

 “Oncolytic viruses are alerting the immune system that something’s wrong.”